$\pi$- and $K$-Mesons Properties for Large $N_f$: Numerical results

 \section{Numerical results}

-In this section, we present our numerical results and discussion.
-We will be utilizing the technique of flavor dependent contact interaction with renormalized SDE for the dynamical masses of up ($u$), down ($d$) and strange ($s$) quarks and homogeneous BSE for the masses of $\pi$ and $K$-meson .
-It is important to note that in this work, we will be discussing different possibilities for the masses of light hadrons.
-Firstly, we will vary the number of flavors $N_{f}$, while keeping $N_{c}=3$ fixed.
-Then, we will keep the value of $N_{f}=2$ fixed and vary $N_{c}$.
-We will consider both scenarios and compute the dynamical quark masses of $u$-, $d$-, and $s$-quarks, the mass of $\pi$-meson, the mass of $K$-meson, the pion decay constant $f_{\pi}$, the kaon decay constant $f_{K}$, the pion condensate $\kappa^{1/3}_{\pi}$ and the kaon condensate $\kappa^{1/3}_{K}$.
-All the model parameters to be used in the model are enlisted in Table~\ref{tab1}.
+In this section, we present our numerical findings and discussions.
+We begin by numerically solving the SDE to calculate the dressed quark mass in the chiral limit($m_{f}=0$) and with the bare quark masses $m_{u/d}$ and $m_s$, i.e., $M_{u/d}$-and $M_s$, using the FCI model, while varying the number of flavors $N_f$.
+Next, we solve the homogeneous Bethe-Salpeter equation to determine the properties of pseudoscalar meson bound states in the chiral limit and with the bare quark masses.
+We primarily focus on the properties of pseudoscalar meson bound states in their ground states, including the mass of the bound state $m_{0^{-+}}$, the leptonic pion decay constant $f_{0^{-+}}$, the in-pseudoscalar meson condensate $\kappa^{1/3}_{0^{-+}}$, and the invariant BSA $E_{0^{-+}}$ and $F_{0^{-+}}$ as a functions of $N_f$.
+The values of the parameters to be used in the FCI model are enlisted in Table~\ref{tab1}.

-To check the consistency of our results we first fixed $N_f=2$ and $N_c=3$ and obtained the mentioned properties of the $\pi$-and $K$-meson with the FCI Model from SDE-BSE equations and enlisted the results in Table~\ref{tab2} .
-Our results in this scenario from FCI model are consistent with results obtained from CI model~\cite{Roberts:2010rn,Chen:2012qr, Chen:2012txa,Xing:2022jtt,Hernandez-Pinto:2023yin}.
+To ensure the consistency of our results, we first set $N_f=2$ and $N_c=3$.
+We derived the properties of the Goldstone bososn, $\pi$ and $K$ mesons using the FCI Model based on the SDE-BSE equations, and we have summarized these results in Table~\ref{tab2}.
+In this context, our findings from the FCI model align well with those obtained from the CI model.~\cite{Roberts:2010rn,Chen:2012qr, Chen:2012txa,Xing:2022jtt,Hernandez-Pinto:2023yin}.

-In the next subsection, we fixed $N_f=2$ and increase the number of color $N_c$ and will discuss the results.